 Deal Drift

-The silent decay of a deal due to missed follow-ups or stale pipeline activity.
-AI-native CRMs detect and correct drift automatically.
+The silent decay of a deal due to missed follow-ups, forgotten commitments, or lack of timely engagement.

 Deal Memory

-An AI’s structured understanding of a deal’s history, stakeholders, objections, and next steps.
+AI's structured understanding of a deal's full history, stakeholders, and context — enabling smarter recommendations at every stage.

 Design Partner Mode